arkona-technologies/blade-runner-user-guides/setup/ember.md

 You can configure and run the ember+ control software on a AT300 blade.
 To do so, copy a valid configuration json file named "config_general.json" into the `/config/ember/` directory on your AT300.
 Afterwards, go to the advanced UI -> System -> Services and enable "ember".

-A valid configuration file can look like this (detailed description will follow):
+A valid configuration file can look like this (description of config file [here](https://hub.docker.com/r/arkonatechnologies/blade-master)):

 ```json
 {